Stage 3 Barnes Bridge to Baker Street 10.7 Miles

 Cross Barnes Bridge along pedestrian walkway to right of railway line and descend steps.
 Ignore Thames Path sign on left and continue along river path.
 Go past Emanuel School Rowing Club, taking care due to occasional slippery surface.
 Go ahead along the Thames Path to pass Dukes Meadow and Corney Reach on left.
 The footpath ends by, turning left away from the river and exiting through a gate towards Chiswick Parish Church.
 Turn right along Chiswick Mail.
 At Black Lion Pub turn right to continue along Thames Path passing Dove pub before turning right and continuing along Thames Path.
 Just before Hammersmith Bridge turn left (2 miles).

 Continue along Hammersmith Bridge Road to pass shops on left, crossing road at traffic lights and then turning left under flyover.
 Continue along path to left of St Paul's Church.
 The church has an excellent café and toilets.
 Turn left at traffic lights to cross to traffic island and immediately turn right to cross road straight ahead.
-Go down steps on right and enter shopping centre by Underground entrance to left of Yardbird pub.
-Continue and at main thoroughfare veer left eventually exiting shopping centre by statue.
+Go down steps on right and enter shopping centre by Underground entrance to left of Craft Beer pub.
+Continue and at main thoroughfare veer left eventually exiting shopping centre.
 Turn right and just past bus station, turn left to cross Hammersmith Road at traffic lights.

 At junction turn left downhill.
 Just before car park turn right to pass Holland Park Junior Playground, Ecology Centre and Nature Play Area on left.
 Continue to enter D-Garden.
 Walk clockwise around D-Garden passing Tortoises and Triangle and Time Sundial.
 Leave D-Garden at point of entry and take 2nd path on left over cross tracks to reach Kyoto Garden on left.
 Go up steps to enter the garden, which often contains peacocks, large goldfish, and a heron that appears to stare frustratingly at the goldfish that are too big for a heron to eat.
 Walk anti-clockwise round pond.
 Cross bridge over stream and exit through bamboo gate.